tunni-chiang/PhotoSharingApp/README.md

 # Build/Run Instructions

 ## Build Instructions
-1. From the application folder run "npm i express"
+1. From the application folder run "npm run proj-init"; this should install express and import the database structure.
-2. steps here

 ## Run Instructions
 1. From the application folder run "npm start"
-2. steps here